micmejia/bible-dump/AMPC/1 Peter/1 Pet 3.md

-[And see to it that] your conscience is entirely clear ([^e]unimpaired), so that, when you are falsely accused as evildoers, those who threaten you abusively _and_ revile your right behavior in Christ may come to be ashamed [of slandering your good lives].
+[And see to it that] your conscience is entirely clear (unimpaired), so that, when you are falsely accused as evildoers, those who threaten you abusively _and_ revile your right behavior in Christ may come to be ashamed [of slandering your good lives].